Rudolf Steiner: Judaism

 During the years when Steiner was best known as a literary critic, he published a series of articles attacking various manifestations of antisemitism and criticizing some of the most prominent anti-Semites of the time as "barbaric" and "enemies of culture".
-In contrast, however, Steiner also promoted full assimilation of the Jewish people into the nations in which they lived, suggesting that Jewish cultural and social life had lost its contemporary relevance and "that Judaism still exists is an error of history".
+In contrast, however, Steiner also promoted full assimilation of the Jewish people into the nations in which they lived, suggesting that Jewish cultural and social life had lost its contemporary relevance and that the continued existence of Judaism was "an error of history".
 Steiner was a critic of his contemporary Theodor Herzl's goal of a Zionist state, and indeed of any ethnically determined state, as he considered ethnicity to be an outmoded basis for social life and civic identity.

-"Steiner, along with Hübbe-Schleiden and Hartmann, was affiliated with the racist and anti-Semitic Guido von List Society.
+According to Eric Kurlander, "Steiner, along with Hübbe-Schleiden and Hartmann, was affiliated with the racist and anti-Semitic Guido von List Society.
 For many anthroposophists in fact, 'Jewishness signified the very antithesis of spiritual progress and the epitome of modern debasement.'"
-The theories of theosophy and anthroposophy were "later co-opted by National Socialism".

-Steiner financed the publication of and wrote a foreword for the book Die Entente-Freimaurerei und der Weltkrieg (1919) by Karl Heise, partly based upon his own ideas, a book which has been called "a now classic work of anti-Masonry and anti-Judaism."
-The publication comprised a conspiracy theory according to which World War I was a consequence of a collusion of Freemasons and Jews their purpose being the destruction of Germany.
+Kurlander believes that the theories of theosophy and anthroposophy were later "co-opted" by National Socialism.
+Steiner financed the publication of and wrote a foreword for the book Die Entente-Freimaurerei und der Weltkrieg (Entente Freemasonry and the World War, 1919) by Karl Heise, which was partly based upon his own ideas and has been called a "classic work of anti-Masonry and anti-Judaism."
+The publication promulgated a conspiracy theory according to which World War I was a consequence of collusion between Freemasons and Jews, their purpose being the destruction of Germany.
 The writing was later enthusiastically received by the Nazi Party.
 That was not the only conspiracy theory promoted by Steiner: he accused Freemasons of collusion with the Jesuits, in order to hide the truth about Kaspar Hauser.
 According to Staudenmaier, Steiner "sometimes held antisemitic views and philosemitic views at the same time".

 One crucial stumbling block for English language readers is the anthroposophical tendency to delete racist and antisemitic passages from translated editions of Steiner's publications.